 Amos Paran presented his paper “CPD through MOOCs: what teachers implement in their classrooms” on 4 April 2019 at the IATEFL conference.
 The paper was chosen by the Research SIG as part of their ‘Showcase’ day.

-On the 19th of February 2019, 5.30pm, Li Wei will discuss ‘Language and Culture Learning as embodied Resemiotization: A Translanguaging viewcoming‘ at the University of Westminster.
+On the 19th of February 2019, Li Wei presented ‘Language and Culture Learning as embodied Resemiotization: A Translanguaging viewcoming‘ at the University of Westminster.

-Jim McKinley is giving an invited talk with Dr Heath Rose (Oxford) & Dr Nicola Galloway (Edinburgh) on ‘Language related challenges of English medium instruction and content and language integrated learning’ at the TESOL Convention in Atlanta in March 2019.
+Jim McKinley gave an invited presentation with Dr Heath Rose (Oxford) & Dr Nicola Galloway (Edinburgh) on ‘Language related challenges of English medium instruction and content and language integrated learning’ at the TESOL Convention in Atlanta 12-14 March 2019.

 Talia Isaacs is among the “talking heads” on Glenn Fulcher’s site.
 Talia’s video is the last thumbnail in the multiplex (#21) on the topic of pronunciation assessment http://languagetesting.info/video/main.html